kodecocodes/i9t/contacts/contacts.markdown

 Taking each numbered comment in turn:

 1. First, `addContact` of the Contacts framework expects a mutable contact so you have to convert the Friend parameter into a `CNMutableContact`.
-2. Then create a new `CNSaveRequest`; you use this object to communicate new, updated, or deleted contacts to the `CNContactStore`.
+2. Next, create a new `CNSaveRequest`; you use this object to communicate new, updated, or deleted contacts to the `CNContactStore`.
-3. Next, tell `CNSaveRequest` you want to add the friend to the user's contacts.
+3. Then tell `CNSaveRequest` you want to add the friend to the user's contacts.
 4. Finally, try to execute the save request.
 If the method succeeds, then execution continues and you can assume the save request succeeded; otherwise, you throw an error.

 > **Note**: The `catch` block doesn't create a custom alert for every possible thrown error; instead, you use a generic error message.
-To handle specific error cases, you catch a CNErrorCode.
+To handle specific error cases, you catch a `CNErrorCode`.
 These aren't documented, but their declarations exist for your perusal in **CNError.h**.

 Now you need to notify the user of the state of their request.